 This introductory course explores the unifying principles of living organisms at the chemical, cellular, organismal, and population levels of organization, and includes cell structure and function, metabolism, genetics, evolution and ecology.
 Emphasis will be placed on core biological principles and human interactions with the natural world, as well as the possible outcomes of these interactions.
+A practical laboratory component emphasizes scientific investigating and supports lecture material.
 The course satisfies the life science general education requirement for the Associate of Arts degree.

-BIOL 102 Biology Concepts (3-0)
+Biology Concepts (3-0)

 This course is an introduction to the study of biology and covers principles of life science from the chemical basis of life to the interactions between living organisms and their environment.
 The unifying biological principles of cell structure and function, genetics, development, metabolism, reproduction, and ecology are addressed.
-This course fulfills the life science general education requirement and is required for biology majors.
-A practical laboratory component emphasizes scientific investigations and supports lecture material.
+This course fulfills the life science general education requirement.

-BIOL 110

-General Zoology (3-4)
+BIOL 110 General Zoology (3-4)